The Complete MVP Guide for 2025: Everything Founders Need to Know

 Write Clear Requirements

-Vague requirements are the #1 reason MVPs go over budget and miss deadlines.
-Write requirements that developers actually understand:
+Vague requirements are the #1 reason MVPs go over budget and miss deadlines:

 - Use user stories: "As a [user], I want to [action] so that [benefit]"